Puff Pastry Berry Pie

 To make cranberry cherry pie filling, start with frozen cranberries and cherries that have been defrosted.
-Fresh ones will also work, but frozen ones are often easier to find – and you won’t have to pit the cherries!
+Fresh ones will work, but frozen ones are often easier to find – and you won’t have to pit the cherries!

 Start by smashing the defrosted fruit with a potato masher.

 This will release a lot of juice.
 When I first started developing this recipe, I used all of the juice in the pie and it was very soupy.
-I’ve now learned that it is important to strain off the extra liquid.
+I’ve now learned that it’s important to strain off the extra liquid.

 Next, take the smashed berries and mix them with flour, sugar, and spices.

-Our family fell in love with this filling so much that we not only used in the puff pastry pie, but we also served it as a riff on cranberry sauce with meat for dinner!
+Our family fell in love with this filling so much that we not only used it here but we also served it as a riff on cranberry sauce with dinner!